Scientific: Artemisia absinthium

 Temperature: Tolerant

-Light: Partial to full sun
+Light: Partial to full sun.

-Pruning: Head back to control shape
+Pruning: Head back lightly to control form and direct and maintain shape.

 Disease and pests: None